 Kidney stones cause excruciating pain as they move through your urinary tract and increase your risk of infection.
 The board-certified urologists at Urology Associates of Mobile diagnose and treat kidney stones, relieving your pain and restoring your health.
-You can make an appointment at any of their conveniently located offices in Mobile, Daphne, Foley, Grove Hill, and Thomasville, Alabama, and Lucedale, Mississippi, by calling or using the online booking tool.

 Your kidneys filter waste products out of your blood and flush them out of your body as urine.
 Sometimes, mineral deposits crystalize in your kidneys, forming tiny stones.